pnp/pnpcore/docs/articles/consumer/pages-header.md

 ## Configuring a custom header

-The previous section already showed some cool page header features, but we can do better 😊 You can also use a full custom header which next to the options presented in the previous example also allows you to configure the background image of the header.
+The previous section already showed some cool page header features, but we can do better 😊 You can also use a full custom header, which next to the options presented in the previous example, also allows you to configure the background image of the header.
 To configure a header with an image you can use the [SetCustomPageHeader method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#collapsible-PnP_Core_Model_SharePoint_IPage_SetCustomPageHeader_System_String_System_Nullable_System_Double__System_Nullable_System_Double__) which takes the server relative url to the image to use as input.

 ```csharp
 // Create the page